 What impact has living in Morocco had on you and your family?

 The biggest impact is what I see in my children.
 They have a much broader world view.
 They understand things in the US aren’t the only way the world works.
 The older they get the more I see differences between them and their peers who haven’t lived in another country or been able to travel.

 What advice do you have for other families who want to live and travel abroad?

 Don’t wait.
 We wish we would have done it sooner but there were a million excuses we made to wait.
 In the end if you have your priorities in order you will find a way to make things work.

 I loved hearing about Amanda’s thoughts on raising multi-cultural kids, because they echo a lot of my own thoughts and feelings.
 In my opinion, being in a multi-cultural family helps kids to become more in touch with their various cultural heritages.
 But another unexpected benefit is that it primes them to be open to the diversity that the world has to offer.

-Are you part of a multi-cultural family?
-How has that influenced your travels?
+Have you experienced multi-cultural travel?
+How has that impacted your family?
 Share your experiences in the comments!